ssung1/ubipong-ecosystem/README.md

 There are a few categories of services:

 - Infrastructure: these include database, messaging, or similar services that do not contain much custom code.
-However, sometimes they require initialization, so there may be services with the suffix `-init` that need to be started before the services are started.
+Some services (such as Cassandra), can be initialized with a script in the same container.
+However, some services need to be initalized with a separate container, named using the suffix `-init`.
+They need to be started before their corresponding services are started.
 The examples include:

   - `mysql-init` and `mysql`
   - `pubsub-init` and `pubsub`